nf-core/eager/docs/usage.md

-reference of a targeted organism genome, to check sequencing and library quality-control, calculation of depth and breath of coverage, check for damage profiles, feature-annotation statistics (e.g. for gene presence and absence), SNP calling and producing an SNP alignment for its usage in phylogenetic analysis.
+reference of a targeted organism genome, to check sequencing and library quality-control, calculation of depth and breath of coverage, check for damage profiles, feature-annotation statistics (e.g. for gene presence and absence), SNP calling, and producing an SNP alignment for its usage in downstream phylogenetic analysis.

 I will use as an example data from [Andrades Valtueña et al 2017](https://doi.org/10.1016/j.cub.2017.10.025), who retrieved Late Neolithic/Bronze